awsdocs/aws-doc-sdk-examples/go/s3/README.md

 ### CustomClient/CustomHTTPClient.go

-This example either creates a custom HTTP client and uses it to get an S3 bucket object, or gets the S3 bucket object using a custom timeout of 20 seconds.
+This example either creates a custom HTTP client and uses it to get an Amazon S3 bucket object, or gets the S3 bucket object using a custom timeout of 20 seconds.

 `go run CustomHTTPClient.go -b BUCKET -o OBJECT [-s] [-t]`

-- *BUCKET* is name of the bucket.
+- *BUCKET* is the name of the bucket.
-- *OBJECT* is the name of the object (required)
+- *OBJECT* is the name of the object (required).
-- **-s** shows the object, as a string (optional)
+- **-s** shows the object, as a string (optional).
-- **-t** gets the object using a custom timout; otherwise it uses a custom HTTP client
+- **-t** gets the object using a custom timout; otherwise, it uses a custom HTTP client.

 The unit test accepts similar values from *config.json*.

 ### DeleteBucket/DeleteBucket.go

-This example deletes a bucket.
+This example deletes an Amazon S3 bucket.

 `go run DeleteBucket.go -b BUCKET`